 - 14. Project Study Reports.
 A new project may not be included in either an RTIP or the ITIP without a complete project study report (PSR) or, for a project that is not on a State highway, a PSR equivalent.
 This requirement applies to the programming of project development components as well as to right-of-way and construction.
 This requirement does not apply to the programming of project planning, programming, and monitoring funds.
 A PSR is a report that meets the standards of the Commission's PSR guidelines.
-For a Traffic Congestion Relief Program (TCRP) project, a TCRP project application is a PSR for the phases of work included in the application.
 For a transit project, the Commission's Uniform Transit Application is a PSR equivalent.
 A project study report equivalent will, at a minimum, be adequate to define and justify the project scope, cost and schedule to the satisfaction of the regional agency.
 Though a PSR or equivalent may focus on the project components proposed for programming, it must provide at least a preliminary estimate of costs for all components.
 The PSR, PSR equivalent, or Project Report must be submitted with the RTIP or ITIP, or a link may be provided to view the document electronically. - 15.
 Programming Project Components Sequentially.
 Project components may be programmed sequentially.
 That is, a project may be programmed for environmental work only without being programmed for plans, specifications, and estimates (design).
 A project may be programmed for design without being programmed for right-of-way or construction.
 A project may be programmed for right-of-way without being programmed for construction.
 The Commission recognizes a particular benefit in programming projects for environmental work only, since project costs and particularly project scheduling often cannot be determined with meaningful accuracy until environmental studies have been completed.
 The premature programming of post-environmental components can needlessly tie up STIP programming resources while other transportation needs go unmet.

-The Commission will program a project component only if it finds that the component itself is fully funded, either from STIP funds or from other committed funds.
-The Commission will regard non-STIP funds as committed when the agency with discretionary authority over the funds has made its commitment to the project by ordinance or resolution.
-For Federal formula funds, including RSTP, CMAQ, and Federal formula transit funds, the commitment may be by Federal TIP adoption.
+The Commission may program a project component funded from a combination of committed and uncommitted funds.
+The Commission will regard funds as committed when they are programmed by the Commission or when the agency with discretionary authority over the funds has made its commitment to the project by ordinance or resolution.
+For federal formula funds, including Regional Surface Transportation, Congestion Mitigation and Air Quality and federal formula transit funds, the commitment may be by federal Transportation Improvement Program adoption.
+For federal discretionary funds, the commitment may be by federal approval of a full funding grant agreement or by grant approval.